-France: more women, children returned from IS camps in Syria
+France: More women, children returned from IS camps in Syria

 PARIS (AP) — France on Tuesday repatriated another group of women and children from former Islamic State group-controlled areas of Syria, the latest return of French nationals who’d been stranded in camps there.

-The latest group was made up of 32 minors and 15 adult women, the national counterterrorism prosecutor’s office said.
-It said the women, aged 19 to 56, were held in custody — some on the basis of arrest warrants previously issued against them.
+The group was made up of 32 minors and 15 adult women, France’s national counterterrorism prosecutor’s office said.
+It said the women, ranging in age from 19 to 56, were held in custody — some on the basis of arrest warrants previously issued against them.
 The children were placed in the care of protective services.

+The returnees had been detained in a sprawling, wretched and lawless camp in northeastern Syria that holds tens of thousands of women and children, according to Kurdish authorities in the region.

+Around 50,000 Syrians and Iraqis are crowded into tents in the fenced-in al-Hol camp.
+Nearly 20,000 of them are children; the rest are mostly the wives or widows of IS fighters.

 France has brought home women and children from camps in northeastern Syria in successive waves since the territorial defeat of IS in 2019.

-Note: This story has been corrected to show that the spelling of the Syrian city is Qamishli, not Qamilishi.